ifm/ifm3d-examples/o3d3xx-o3x1xx/DEPRECATED_intrinsics_to_cartesian/python/README.md

-# Using Intrinsics and Unit Vectors
+# DEPRECATED - Using Intrinsics and Unit Vectors

 This Jupyter notebook demonstrates how to use the intrinsic calibration of the camera to calculate the unit vectors.